sparecattil/SkyFare/README.md

   redis-server
   ```

-  Instructions for how to install Redis can be found here: [Redis Website Link](https://redis.io/)
+  Instructions for how to install Redis can be found here: [Redis](https://redis.io/)
 ---

 ### 9. Run MongoDB

 - Open MongoDB Compass and connect to localhost

-  Instructions for how to install MongoDB shell and MongoDB Compass can be found here: [MongoDB Website Link](https://www.mongodb.com/)
+  Instructions for how to install MongoDB shell and MongoDB Compass can be found here: [MongoDB](https://www.mongodb.com/)

 ---